Samsung/Tizen.CircularUI/doc/guide/CircleDateTimeSelector.md

 ## Adding CircleDateTimeSelector at CirclePage

-You can set `CircleDateTimeSelector` at [`CirclePage.Content`](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
-If you'd like to know how to add `CirclePage`, please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
+You can set `CircleDateTimeSelector` at [CirclePage.Content](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
+If you'd like to know how to add [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage), please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
-The following code show [`CirclePage`](xref:Tizen.Wearable.CircularUI.doc.CirclePage) with `CircleDateTimeSelector`.
+The following code show [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage) with `CircleDateTimeSelector`.
 `RotaryFocusTargetName` attribute sets the current focused control that is handled by rotating and display the focused control's circle object.
-If you don't set this property, control can't receive [`Rotary event`](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).
+If you don't set this property, control can't receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).

 `CircleDateTimeSelector` has the following properties: